ekatzenstein/create-react-app-fullstack/README.md

 fullstack
 ```

+After running *fullstack*, confirm that you want to eject and the remaining steps will update your app with Express and Sequelize.
 Currently, an eject is required on create-react-app to get it working properly.
 I'm exploring ways to work around this.

 Finally, you can seed the database with dummy data by running:
 ```